RoopamTaneja/LBP_Personal_Repo/notes/8_multi_agent_rl.md

   Challenges :
   - Difficult to learn without info sharing.
-  - Multiple agents interacting make environment non-stationery (underlying MDP changes over time) so many of existing RL algorithms can't be applied.
+  - Multiple agents interacting make environment non-stationary (underlying MDP changes over time) so many of existing RL algorithms can't be applied.
 Kind of like moving targets.
 Can lead to situations where the solution never converges.
   - Symmetric states (just positions of identical agents swapped) maybe considered different and relearnt even though optimal action is same for both.

 - Centralized : Higher level process which collects experiences from all agents and learns a policy which is then distributed back to the agents.

   Especially beneficial if agents are identical since a single policy needs to be learnt for all of them.
 The policy is learnt considering the agents as a a larger entity and hence doesn't matter which is where since they are interchangeable.

   Thus in centralized, agents learn from collective experiences.
-Also the environment is stationery since all are a larger entity and they know each other's policy changes.
+Also the environment is stationary since all are a larger entity and they know each other's policy changes.